Character varieties of higher dimensional representations and splittings of 3-manifolds: Tribranched surfaces and complexes of groups

 We use the notation $x\sim_\Sigma y$ to indicate that both of two points $x$ and $y$ of $M$ are contained in one of the disjoint subsets occurring in the right hand side of (\ref{eq:disj}).
 Obviously $\sim_\Sigma$ defines an equivalence relation on $M$.
 Set $Y_\Sigma=Y_{(M,\Sigma)} =M/\! \! \sim_\Sigma$ and endow $Y_\Sigma$ with the quotient topology.
 One then easily observes that $Y_\Sigma$ is a combinatorial CW-complex of dimension $2$ whose $0$\nobreakdash-cells, $1$\nobreakdash-cells and $2$\nobreakdash-cells are labeled by elements of $\pi_0(M(\Sigma))$, $\pi_0(S(\Sigma))$ and $\pi_0(C(\Sigma))$ respectively.
 Moreover, for each $2$\nobreakdash-cell $e_C$ of $Y_\Sigma$, the characteristic map $\varphi_C \colon D^2 \rightarrow Y_\Sigma^{(1)}$ is a combinatorial cellular map with respect to the following cellular complex structure on $D^2$:

 Roughly speaking, this implies that each $2$\nobreakdash-cell of $Y_\Sigma$ may be identified with a $2$\nobreakdash-simplex whose boundaries are appropriately glued to the $1$\nobreakdash-skeleton $Y_\Sigma^{(1)}$ of $Y_\Sigma$.
+It is straightforward to check that a $1$\nobreakdash-cell $e_S$ (labeled by an element $S$ of $\pi_0(S(\Sigma))$) occurs in the boundary of a $2$\nobreakdash-cell $e_C$ (labeled by an element $C$ of $\pi_0(C(\Sigma))$) if and only if the intersection of $\bar{U}_S$ and $\bar{U}_C$ is nonempty.
+Similarly a $0$\nobreakdash-cell $e_N$ (labeled by an element $N$ of $\pi_0(M(\Sigma))$) occurs in the boundary of a $1$\nobreakdash-cell $e_S$ (resp.\ a $2$\nobreakdash-cell $e_C$) if and only if the intersection of $N$ and $\bar{U}_S$ (resp.\ $\bar{U}_C$) is nonempty.
+We call $Y_\Sigma$ the {\em dual {\upshape (2-)}complex} associated to the tribranched surface $\Sigma$.
 Figure~\ref{fig:dual} illustrates a local picture of the dual $2$-complex $Y_\Sigma$ associated to a tribranched surface $\Sigma$.

 \begin{rem} The combinatorial CW-complex $Y_\Sigma$ is nothing but a ($M_0$-)polyhedral complex of dimension $2$ in the sense of \cite[Chapter~I.7, Definition~7.37]{BH} all of whose cells are (Euclidean) simplices.
 One often requires in many other references, however, that the intersection of two polytopes of a polyhedral complex should consist of a {\em single} common face of them unless it is empty.
 Therefore we here adopt the term a ``combinatorial CW-complex of dimension $2$'' rather than a ``polyhedral complex of dimension $2$'' in order to avoid terminological confusion. \end{rem}